bioglaze/aether3d/README.md

   - API is not stable until 1.0 (developing 0.5 now)
   - OpenGL renderer is the most featureful but others will catch up.
-  - Main branch may or may not compile but releases should always work.
+  - Master branch may or may not compile but releases should always work.
   - Editor is still missing many features that are needed for proper scene creation.
   - Lights cast shadows but don't shade objects (planned for 0.6)